doldolOuO/PSS-Net/README.md

 # PSS-Net
-Code for "A Progressive Shape Supplement Network with Plug-and-Play Cross-Modal Graph Attention for Point Cloud Completion"
+Code for "A Progressive Shape Supplement Network with Plug-and-Play Cross-Modal Graph Attention for Point Cloud Completion".

 The core code of PSS-Net is coming soon.